defenxor/dsiem/README.md

 * Loosely coupled, designed to be composable with other infrastructure platform, and doesn't try to do everything.
 Loose coupling also means that it's possible to use Dsiem as an OSSIM-style correlation engine with non ELK stack if needed.
 * Batteries included:
     * A directive conversion tool that reads OSSIM XML directive file and translate it to Dsiem JSON-style config.
     * A SIEM plugin creator tool that will read off an existing index pattern from Elasticsearch, and creates the necessary Logstash configuration to clone the relevant fields' content to Dsiem.
+The tool can also generate basic directive required by Dsiem to correlate received events and generate alarm.
     * A helper tool to serve Nessus CSV files over the network to Dsiem.
     * A light weight Angular web UI just for basic alarms management (closing, tagging), and easy pivoting to the relevant indices in Kibana to perform the actual analysis.
 * Obviously a cloud-native, twelve-factor app, and all that jazz.